epicoon/lx-core/README.md

 Done!<br>
 At the specified address you can check what exactly was created, verify with the service infrastructure described in this documentation.

-Now let's create your module in the service.
+Now let's create your plugin in the service.
 At first we need enter the service.
 Enter the command `\g i-am-vendor/my-service` (use your name if you called the service in your own way).
 The console location `lx-cli<app>` should change to `lx-cli<service:i-am-vendor/my-service>`.
 Another way to enter a service is using its index.
 You can find out a service index by command `\sl`.
 You will see numbered list of services.
 Each number is a service index.
 So in case of index is 2 you can enter the service by command `\g -i=2`.<br>
-Finaly we can create a new module by command `\cm`.
+Finaly we can create a new plugin by command `\cp`.
 We will again be asked to enter a name.
-Enter something like `myModule`.<br>
+Enter something like `myPlugin`.<br>
 It's done!<br>
-The module has created.
-At the specified address you can check what exactly was created, verify with the module infrastructure described in this documentation.
+The plugin has created.
+At the specified address you can check what exactly was created, verify with the plugin infrastructure described in this documentation.

 Now you can study the way to develop your own application by [link](https://github.com/epicoon/lx-doc-articles/blob/master/en/app-dev/expl1/main.md).